-How to Manage the Orchid Core VMS Services Through the Command Line
+How to Manage the Orchid Core VMS Services in Ubuntu 14.04

 Orchid Core VMS runs on Linux as a service.
-If you need to check the status, start, or stop one of these services, you can do this from the command line.
+If you need to check the status, start, or stop one of these services, you can do this from the command line or the GUI.